ninito-ph/Scriptable-Architecture/README.md

 This is just one of the many publicly available implementations of ScriptableObject-based variables and events.
 This implementation, however, is focused on being as minimal, clean and reliable as possible.

 Here are the premises:
-* No bloating or interdepency.
-If I only need events, I should be able to remove variables from my project, and vice-versa.
+* No bloating and minimal interdepency.
+If I only need events, I should be able to easily remove variables from my project, and vice-versa.
 * No excess features, no huge amounts of files and code.
 I should be able to easily understand what each piece of the package does.
 * No blindly trusting that it works.
 I should be able to verify myself that the package works easily and efficiently.